Flag City Opry

 The Jackson County 4H students and County church groups sell refreshments during the meal and throughout the show.
 All proceeds go directly to their local organization.
 Profits from show tickets will be donated to Hospice of South Texas.
 No profits are received from the catered meals.

 If you have any questions or comments please contact Charlie Kroll at 361-782-9211.
 You are welcome to leave a message on our "Guestbook" to give us an idea how you enjoyed the show.
-You can also check the "Message Board" to read the latest information about the Opry and check the "Upcoming Events" to see who is performing on current and future shows.
+You can also check the "Message Board" to read the latest information about the Opry and check to see who is performing on the current show.
 While looking at the web site please check out the other pages and photographs.
 Thank you for helping us keep the show going.